KMNB: WLTE (1983–2011)

-Country era (2011-present)
+Country music (2011–present)

 In December 2011, WLTE became the subject of format change rumors, amid falling ratings.
-On December 16, 2011, the station dismissed its entire on-air staff, effective December 23, while also dropping the use of the "Lite FM" moniker, and began promoting "Something Fresh Coming to the Twin Cities."
-CBS announced on December 19 that the station would switch to a country music format, to be known as "Buz'n 102.9," effective December 26 at 8:00 a.m.
+On December 16, 2011, the station dismissed its entire on-air staff, effective December 23, while also dropping the use of the "Lite FM" moniker.
+It began promoting "Something Fresh Coming to the Twin Cities."
+CBS announced on December 19 that the station would switch to a country music format, to be known as "Buz'n 102.9," effective December 26 at 8:00 a.m..
 However, 102.9 switched to country at 6:00 p.m. on December 25, about 14 hours earlier than originally planned.
-The final song on "Lite FM" (and as WLTE) was "Grandma Got Run Over by a Reindeer" by Elmo & Patsy, while the first (and ultimately last) song on "Buz'n" was "My Kinda Party" by Jason Aldean.
+The final song on "Lite FM" (and as WLTE) was "Grandma Got Run Over by a Reindeer" by Elmo & Patsy, while the first (and ultimately, last) song on "Buz'n" was "My Kinda Party" by Jason Aldean.
+At the same time as 102.9 gave up the format, the "Lite FM" AC music moved to co-owned KZJK 104.1-HD2, replacing smooth jazz.

-On December 26, 2011, WLTE changed its call letters to KMNB to reflect the new branding.
-WLTE was the last of four CBS Radio stations to drop the AC format in 2011 after March's flip of WIAD in Washington, D.C. from AC to hot adult contemporary (WWFS in New York City followed suit on October 12) and WCFS-FM in Chicago on August 1 that year, when they flipped to all-news to simulcast WBBM.
+On December 26, 2011, WLTE changed its call letters to KMNB to reflect the new Buz'n branding.
+WLTE was the last of four CBS Radio stations to drop the adult contemporary format in 2011 after March's flip of WIAD in Washington, D.C. from AC to hot adult contemporary (WWFS in New York City followed suit on October 12) and WCFS-FM in Chicago on August 1 of that year, when that station flipped to all-news to simulcast WBBM.

-At the same time as the format flip, the former "Lite FM" AC format moved to co-owned KZJK 104.1-HD2, replacing smooth jazz.
+Entercom ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.
+Entercom changed its name to Audacy in 2021.

-On November 23, 2018, KMNB began running promos pointing to a change on December 3 at 7 a.m., under the tagline 'the Buzz has worn off'.
-At that time, KMNB rebranded as “102.9 The Wolf”, keeping its country music format, but slightly tweaking it to be include “yesterday’s country hits”.
+On November 23, 2018, KMNB began running promos pointing to a change on December 3 at 7 a.m., under the tagline "the Buzz has worn off."
+At that time, KMNB rebranded as "102.9 The Wolf."
+It kept its country music format, but slightly tweaked it to include "yesterday's country hits" along with current and recent titles.

-On March 3, 2020, Entercom and the Minnesota Twins baseball club announced that all games, in addition to being aired on flagship WCCO, would be simulcast on KMNB for the 2020 baseball season.
-This arrangement will continue at least through the 2023 season.
+On March 3, 2020, Entercom and the Minnesota Twins baseball club announced that all games, in addition to being aired on flagship WCCO 830, would be simulcast on 102.9 KMNB for the 2020 baseball season.
+This arrangement would continue, at least through the 2024 season.
+In October 2024, the Twins and Audacy announced an extension of the pact which would keep the team's broadcasts on WCCO and KMNB for additional years.

-HD Radio

-KMNB broadcasts using the HD Radio format.
-It simulcasts the news/talk format of co-owned AM 830 WCCO on the station's HD2 sub-channel, and formerly aired CBS Sports Radio on its HD3 sub-channel.